patrickhirsh/Ambience/README.md

 # Ambience
-Ambience is a node-based smart lighting system built for ESP32 microcontrollers and designed to control individually-addressable ("neopixel") LEDs.
-Each device (Ambience "Node") running the Ambience software hosts a webserver over your local network which allows it to be controlled by any network-capable device through simple HTTP requests.
+Ambience is smart light software built for ESP32 microcontrollers and designed to control individually-addressable ("neopixel") LEDs.
+Each device (Ambience "Node") running the Ambience software can controlled by any network-capable device with HTTP requests.

-This smart LED implementation aims to be **lightweight**, **flexible**, and **powerful** through *device/state composition*.
-What does that mean?
-It means each device is only concerned about its own state.
-The way these devices are controlled and how their states are composed in the real world is left up to the end user.
+This smart LED implementation aims to be **lightweight**, **flexible**, and **powerful** though its simple web API.
+Control your device using your favorite home automation software, or implement your own web application to compose device states exactly how you want.
+Check out my IOS app [Home](https://github.com/patrickhirsh/Home) for an example of how complex behavior can be composed from Ambience's web API.

 ## Environment Setup
 In order to build and flash Ambience onto an ESP32, you'll need to first install the required libraries and tools.
 Currently you must do the building and flashing of Ambience yourself using Arduino IDE.